andlabs/qo/README.md

 $ qo -g
 ```

-To see the build as it happens, pass `-x`.
+To see the individual commands as they happen, pass `-x`.

 Note that qo automatically builds with as many reasonable compiler diagnostics as possible enabled.